superfluid-finance/super-examples/examples/beginner-examples/money-streaming/README.md

 ### Welcome to the Money Router - a basic example to get you started with the Superfluid Constant Flow Agreement

+This example has a Youtube walkthrough to go along with it!
+You can watch it here: https://www.youtube.com/watch?v=1mwbYQ429IU

 1) Run `yarn` to install
 2) `yarn build` to compile contracts
 3) `yarn test` to run the test suite.